Call Now

 Limited to the Record.
 The last thing to know about appeals in Indiana is that, generally, you are “limited to the record.”
 That is, all evidence and testimony presented in the case at the trial court level.
 Any evidence or facts that are not contained in the record are off-limits in the appeal.
 Furthermore, the Court of Appeals can only consider the facts and circumstances as they existed during the hearing, not issues that have arisen since.
 Thus, remember that in order to use certain evidence on appeal, it must be in the record.

 Appeals are complex matters, and this area of law is extremely technical.
 The above information is general in nature, and know that there are exceptions to almost every rule.
 Obtaining skilled counsel is key to navigating the complex waters of appeals.
-This blog post was written by attorneys at Ciyou & Dixon, P.C. who handle all types of appeals, be it civil or criminal, throughout Indiana.
+This blog post was written by attorneys at Dixon & Moseley, P.C. who handle all types of appeals, be it civil or criminal, throughout Indiana.
 This blog is intended for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Ind.
 Rule.
 App.
 Procedure 5.